-Prevalence of Overweight and Obesity Among Adults 20 Years and Older, Region 5 and Michigan
+Overweight and Obesity Among Region 3 Adults Aged 20 Years and Older

-There is no HP 2020 target for a combined measure of overweight and obesity as displayed in this chart.
-However, the HP 2020 target for obesity is 30.6 percent of adults aged 20 and older.
+The HP 2020 target for obesity is 30.8 percent of adults aged 20 and older.

 Please note that baseline data for HP 2020 targets may be derived from a different source than is used in this chartbook.